BUSTR: Descriptor-Aware Vision-Language Learning for Breast Ultrasound Report Generation: Proposed Method

 \subsection{Overview}

-The proposed framework, BUSTR, consists of three main components: (1) zero-shot report generation, where structured descriptors and radiomics features are converted into BUS reports; (2) multitask BUS descriptor classification, where a vision encoder is trained to predict multiple lesion descriptors and auxiliary targets; and (3) report generation, where vision tokens and prompts are jointly processed to generate clinically meaningful reports using a combination of cross-entropy and cosine-similarity alignment loss.
-The same framework is applied to both datasets: any structured, textual, or metadata associated with a BUS image is treated as text and used to construct supervisory reports.
-The overall architecture is shown in Fig.~\ref{fig:BARG}.
+The proposed framework, BUSTR, is designed to connect breast ultrasound (BUS) image features with structured lesion descriptors and clinically organized report text.
+As shown in Fig.~\ref{fig:BARG}, BUSTR consists of three main components: (1) descriptor-derived report construction, where available structured annotations and radiomics features are converted into constrained report-level supervision; (2) descriptor-aware visual representation learning, where a multitask Swin Transformer encoder is trained to predict multiple lesion descriptors and auxiliary targets from BUS images; and (3) vision--language report generation, where projected visual tokens and textual prompts are used to generate BUS reports grounded in image-derived lesion information.

+The same framework is applied to both datasets, but the active prediction heads and supervision depend on the annotations available in each dataset.
+The architecture illustrated in Fig.~\ref{fig:BARG} corresponds to the BrEaST configuration, while the output heads are adapted to the annotation set available in BUS-BRA.
+This design allows BUSTR to learn from public BUS datasets with partially overlapping annotations while maintaining a unified descriptor-aware report-generation pipeline.